 Having a career in health and social care is by far one of the most rewarding careers out there.
 Yes, you will encounter challenges and some will be more difficult.
 But if you get motivated by putting your efforts into helping people, then this is the right career path for you.

 We at The Learning Centre can help you take your first step towards a rewarding career in health and social care.
-We can help you achieve the necessary qualifications that equips you with the required experience
+We can help you achieve the necessary qualifications that equips you with the required experience and s

 Haringey is about to undergo a £2bn regeneration scheme, creating 5000 new homes in the process.
 This is welcoming news for Haringey council.
 And for those wanting to find work in the construction industry.